Lam So-wai

 Connie Lam So-wai (林素蔚, born 31 December 1987) is a Hong Kong politician of the Professional Power who is the elected Legislative Council member for New Territories South East.

+She joined the New People's Party (NPP) in 2025 after announcing she would not run for re-election and said that she would support NPP candidate Victor Chan Chi-ho in her New Territories South East constituency in the upcoming legislative election.

 Personal life

 In September 2022, Lam tested positive for COVID-19.